 - Approves and processes warranty claims in accordance with ARCA Deficiency Repair Guidelines.

-- Warrants the repair of roofing leaks during years 3, 4 and 5 of the warranty term.
+- Warrants the repair of roofing leaks after second anniversary of the warranty term.

 - In the event that an Alberta Roofing Contractors Association roofing contractor member ceases to be a member for any reason before the warranty is issued, ARCA assumes the responsibility of the warranty on the condition the building owner agrees to pay the warranty costs and abides by any stipulations/conditions as determined by the ARCA Board of Directors.

 - Provides full coverage of warranty repairs in the instance that the roofing contractor is unable or unwilling to carry out their responsibilities under the terms of the warranty by claiming on the contractor's bond.

 - Approves roofing systems in accordance with the ARCA Roofing Applications Standards, to ensure proven performance in Alberta.

 Responsibilities of the Owner - Architectural Standing Seam Metal Roofing

 - For commercial projects retains/selects the services of an independent ARCA accepted roofing inspector, however in instances where the building owner does not wish to or cannot retain/select or pay for an inspector, the roofing contractor of record may so select on their behalf.